MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 The city uses many construction methods to repair or replace sewer pipes.
 In your area, the city plans to use Cured-in-Place Pipe Lining (CIPP), Open Trench Excavation, and Pipe Bursting.
 To learn more about each of these constructions methods and what can be expected during construction, go to www.portlandoregon.gov/bes/methods.

-Beginning mid-August, you may see crews working in your neighborhood.
-Activities could include documenting pipe conditions via video cameras; equipment use and storage; noise, vibration and dust; traffic delays, and parking restrictions.
+We have started some pre-construction activities and you may see crews working in your neighborhood.
+Activities could include documenting pipe conditions via video cameras; fencing off trees for protection; tree trimming; installing manhole steps; equipment use and storage; noise, vibration and dust; traffic delays, and parking restrictions.
 To learn more about what to expect during construction go to www.portlandoregon.gov/bes/constructionimpacts.

 Regular work hours will be 7 a.m. to 6 p.m.
 Monday through Friday, and Saturdays as needed.
 The Portland Noise Office granted Environmental Services a Noise Variance to enable the city’s contractors to work at night to complete work at the locations proposed on the map (see other side).
 Night work reduces traffic congestion, creates a safer work zone, and in some locations, will allow sufficient time for a new sewer pipe lining to harden.